cseanburns/electronic_resource_mgmt/src/09-markets-economics.md

 However, as Paganelli notes,
 these efforts have largely
 not succeeded.
+And Brewster Kahle,
+the founder of the Internet Archive,
+[has recently highlighted][kahle_guardian]
+the growing attacks on library budgets that make this the outcomes for library budgets more pessimistic.
 From a publisher's perspective,
 [Sisto (2022)][sisto2022]
 argues that the general